steqeq/0000/docs/how-to/fine-tuning-llms/triton-kernel-performance-optimization.rst

    This argument is useful if:

-   -  The occupancy of the kernel is limited by VGPR usage.
+   * The occupancy of the kernel is limited by VGPR usage.

-   -  The current VGPR usage is only a few above a boundary in table 1.
+   * The current VGPR usage is only a few above a boundary in :ref:`Occupancy related to VGPR usage in an Instinct MI300X accelerator <fine-tuning-llms-occupancy-vgpr-table>`.

    For example, according to the table, the available VGPR is 512 per Execution Unit (EU), and VGPU is allocated at the unit of 16.
 If the current VGPR usage is 170, the actual requested VGPR will be 176, so the